LPIC level 1 study method starting from zero

 My name is Nakagawa from the infrastructure team.

-I recently obtained the LPIC Level 1 qualification as part of my training.
+I recently obtained the LPIC Level 1 certification as part of my training.

-I had never even touched Linux before, so I started from scratch.
+I had never even touched Linux before, so I started from scratch knowing nothing.
+I

-The books and sites I referred to are as follows.
+The books and websites I used as references are as follows:

 Linux Textbook LPIC Level 1

-Linux Textbook LPIC Level 1 Speed Master Problem Collection
+Linux Textbook LPIC Level 1 Speed Master Questions Book

 Ping-t